owaspcornucopia/cornucopia-cheatsheets-llm/README.md

 ## Fraud Investigation LLM Application — Cheat Sheet

-Applicable threats for the LLM-based fraud investigation API.
+Applicable threats for the LLM-based fraud investigation API and mobile apps.
 Each entry links to a page explaining how the threat manifests in this application and what mitigations are needed.
 The threats are sorted according to the face value of the Cornucopia card in question.

 ---